ARROW: An Adaptive Rollout and Routing Method for Global Weather Forecasting: Methodology

 The design of the Adaptive Layer Normalization (AdaLN) block enables the Transformer to incorporate the time interval $\delta$ as a conditional input.
 To further capture both shared and specific characteristics of atmospheric dynamics across different intervals, we propose a Shared-Private Mixture-of-Experts that captures (i) global commonalities across all time intervals, (ii) the unique features specific to each time interval, and (iii) the partial commonalities shared among subsets of time intervals.

-In the $n$-th Arch Block's S\&P MoE, each token $\bar{z}^{(n-1)}_l$ in the representation sequence $\bar{Z}^{(n-1)}$ is routed to different private feed-forward networks (FFNs) based on a revised gating value $g'$, as defined by the following equation:
+In the $n$-th Arch Block's S\&P MoE, each token $\bar{z}^{(n-1)}_l$ at position $l$ in the representation sequence $\bar{Z}^{(n-1)}$ is routed to $M$ private feed-forward networks (FFNs) based on a gating value $g'$, as defined by the following equation:

 where $E^p$ is the private FFN, $E^s$is the shared FFN.
-The revised gate value $g’_l$ for token $z_l$ is obtained by perturbing the original gate score $s_l$ with noise $b^{\delta}_l$, as follows:
+The gate value $g’_l$ for token $z_l$ is obtained by perturbing the original gate score $s_l$ with noise $b^{\delta}_l$, as follows:

 In this formulation, $s_l$ and $b_l^{\delta}$ represent discrete distributions.
 By adjusting $b_l^{\delta}$, the routing behavior of $z_l$ can be effectively controlled.
 It is desirable for the private experts to capture interval–specific features while maintaining load balance.
-To achieve this, we introduce two auxiliary loss functions, as defined below:
+To achieve this, we introduce two auxiliary cross-entropy loss functions, as defined below:

-Here, $H\{\cdot, \cdot\}$ denotes the cross-entropy loss, which measures the similarity between two probability distributions.
+Here, $H\left ( \cdot, \cdot \right )$ denotes the cross-entropy loss, which measures the similarity between two probability distributions.
 The two auxiliary losses in Eq.~\ref{eq: aux_loss} serve the following purposes:

-\textbf{Individual characteristics.} The $\text{aux-loss}_1$ computes the divergence between the noise distributions of different time intervals.
+\textbf{Individual characteristics.} The $\text{aux-loss}_1$ in Eq.~\ref{eq: aux_loss} computes the divergence between the noise distributions of different time intervals.
 A greater divergence is encouraged to promote interval-specific learning and ensure that each private expert captures unique characteristics.

-\textbf{Global Balance.} The $\text{aux-loss}_2$ computes the distribution formed by aggregating all noise distributions.
-To maximize the utilization of all private feed-forward networks (FFNs), we encourage this aggregate distribution to approximate a uniform distribution.
+\textbf{Global Balance.} The $\text{aux-loss}_2$ in Eq.~\ref{eq: aux_loss} computes the distribution formed by aggregating all noise distributions.
+To maximize the utilization of all private FFNs, we encourage this aggregate distribution to approximate a uniform distribution.
 This promotes balanced routing, a common challenge in MoE.

 By jointly optimizing with a randomized dynamics forecasting loss $\mathcal{L}_{\delta}$ (Eq.~\ref{eq: random one-step loss}, see Appendix~\ref{app: optimization loss} for details), MIFM can be pre-trained to handle all time intervals within a unified model.